 - How to understand the Gedmatch One-to-One result

-Before we get started, I want to make sure to note that Gedmatch is a free site that does not offer DNA testing.
+Before we get started, I want to be sure to note that Gedmatch is a website that does not offer DNA testing.
 You will have to have had your tested with a major DNA testing company before you are able to use the site.

 If you haven’t yet taken a DNA test and you’d like to learn more about it, please read my post, “Beginner’s Gide to DNA testing: The Ultimate Strategy“.